FEATool Multiphysics

 Finite Element Analysis Toolbox

-OpenFOAM® is a popular open-source Finite Volume Method (FVM) based Computational Fluid Dynamics (CFD) solver, and features a wide selection of solvers for incompressible, compressible, laminar, and turbulent flow regimes.
-The OpenFOAM code base is widely used in academia, as well as in industry by for example Volkswagen and Audi in automotive engineering applications [1,2], and in Formula 1 racing to model and optimize aerodynamics [3,4].
+OpenFOAM® is a popular and well known open-source Computational Fluid Dynamics (CFD) solver based on the traditional Finite Volume Method (FVM) for discretization of flow variables.
+OpenFOAM features a wide selection of solvers for incompressible, compressible, laminar, and turbulent flow regimes, and is widely used in both in academia and industry, for example in automotive engineering applications [1,2], and in Formula 1 racing to model and optimize aerodynamics performance [3,4].

-The FEATool-OpenFOAM CFD solver integration makes it easy and convenient to perform advanced CFD simulations within a fully integrated GUI directly in MATLAB.
-OpenFOAM includes solvers specially designed and tuned for flow problems which can yield a magnitude or more speedup and memory efficiency compared to MATLAB's built-in direct solver.
-This simultaneously allows for both significantly larger simulations and faster results.
+The FEATool-OpenFOAM CFD solver integration makes it easy to setup and perform advanced flow simulations with the fully integrated GUI and OpenFOAM MATLAB API.
+As OpenFOAM includes solvers specially designed and tuned for fluid mechanics and CFD applications, it can yield a magnitude or more speedup and memory efficiency compared to the built-in direct solvers. which allows for both significantly larger simulations and compute results faster.

-Note that the OpenFOAM binaries are not included with the FEATool distribution as every system and OS needs specific versions for compatibility, and they must therefore be installed separately.
-See the installation section below for information on how to install OpenFOAM.
+Note that the OpenFOAM solver binaries are not included with the toolbox distribution and must be installed separately.
+See the OpenFOAM installation section below for information on how to install OpenFOAM.

-To use the OpenFOAM solver for a model with one of these physics modes, press the toolbar button in Solve Mode, instead of the default solve button.
-This will open the OpenFOAM solver settings and control panel.
+To use the OpenFOAM solver for a model with these physics mode combinations, press the toolbar button in Solve Mode, instead of the default solve button.
+This will open the OpenFOAM solver settings and control panel show below.

 The OpenFOAM control panel and solver settings dialog box allows one to use OpenFOAM to solve CFD problems.